panjf2000/gnet/README.md

   </tbody>
 </table>

-If your company is also using `gnet` in production, please help us enrich this list by opening a pull request.
+If you're also using `gnet` in production, please help us enrich this list by opening a pull request.

 # 📊 Performance